 Practical approaches for TOK teachers:

 Use structured templates for essay planning.
-A TOK essay plan with named sections (knowledge claim, counterclaim, example from Area of Knowledge 1, example from Area of Knowledge 2, conclusion about implications) gives pupils who cannot generate essay structure independently a framework to work within.
+A TOK essay plan with named sections gives learners a clear framework to work within.
+These sections include knowledge claim, counterclaim, examples from two Areas of Knowledge, and conclusion about implications.
 This is scaffolding, not simplification.

 CAS and Social Demands

-For pupils with PDA, the framing of CAS as a requirement triggers demand avoidance.
+For learners with PDA, the framing of CAS as a requirement triggers demand avoidance.
 PDA is characterised by an anxiety-driven need to avoid perceived demands (Newson et al., 2003, cited in the PDA Society literature).
-Telling a PDA pupil they must complete 150 hours of CAS activities, categorised as Creativity, Activity, and Service, is a demand structure almost perfectly designed to provoke avoidance.
-The IB's own language around CAS is full of obligations: "students must", "learners are required to", "the student should demonstrate."
-For PDA pupils, this language alone can be a barrier before a single activity has been attempted.
+Telling a PDA learner they must complete 150 hours of CAS activities, categorised as Creativity, Activity, and Service, is a demand structure almost perfectly designed to provoke avoidance.
+The IB's own language around CAS is full of obligations like 'students must' and 'learners are required to'.
+For PDA learners, this demanding language can create barriers before they even try any activities.
 Our guide to PDA in schools covers this in depth, but DP coordinators need to understand how to adapt the CAS framing specifically.

 Practical adaptations for CAS: